Uttkarsh09/Music-Player/README.md

 - Scans all the .mp3/.m4a/.wav files in your Downloads folder.
 - Pause and play songs.
 - Play next and previous songs.
+- Slider to skip to specifit time in the song.